-- First, eliminate your caffeine intake, (this include diet coke).
-You may need to do it slowly.
-The headaches may be debilitating.
+- First, eliminate your caffeine intake (this includes diet sodas and tea).
+You may need to do it slowly since the headaches may be debilitating.

 - Keep your blood sugar stable.
-No table sugar.
+This means avoiding table sugar.
 Eat complex carbs low on the glycemic index.

-- Take supplements that may help with stress levels, blood sugar, energy, and loaded with anti-oxidants.
-To name a few: A-lipoic acid, CoQ 10, calcium, magnesium, rhodiola, vitamin C and Bʼs, chromium, and what I believe to be one of the most important vitamin D. (these are just a few, trust me I could go on for days).
+- Take supplements that may help with stress levels, blood sugar, energy, and loaded with antioxidants.
+These include A-lipoic acid, CoQ 10, calcium, magnesium, rhodiola, vitamin C and B’s, chromium, and what I believe to be one of the most important which is vitamin D.

 - Try yoga, meditation, or anything to relax.

-- And what may be the one thing that would make the biggest difference.....sleep!
-Make sure its deep uninterrupted sleep.
-If you have issues falling asleep or staying asleep there are so many natural sleep aids.
-They are worth trying, and some work well together.
+- Sleep!
+This may be the one thing that will make the biggest difference!
+Make sure it’s deep, uninterrupted sleep.
+If you have issues falling asleep or staying asleep, there are lots of natural sleep aids to try.

-This certainly does not cover it all, and I hope I have shed some light, and not caused more confusion.
-I guess I could just say, put the coffee down take a yoga class and sleep.
-But if it were that easy this article would not even be necessary.
+This certainly does not cover it all but I hope I have shed some light on this topic and not caused more confusion.
+I guess I could just say to keep it simple and put the coffee down, take a yoga class and get more sleep!